venysssssssssss/AwsOverview/README.md

 - It's advertised as "infinitely scaling" storage
 - Many websites use Amazon S3 as a backbone
 - Many AWS services use Amazon S3 as an integration as well
-- We'll have a step-by-step approach to S3

 ### 7.2.
 S3 Use cases